AdobeDocs/campaign-standard.en/help/api/using/pagination.md

 >[!NOTE]
 >
 >The number of records above which a table is considered as large is defined in Campaign Standard **XtkBigTableThreshold** option.
+The default value is 100,000 records.